 About Income Marketplace

-What is particularly outstanding about Income Marketplace is its marketing as the supposedly safest marketplace to invest in personal loans.
-The reason for this is newly conceived security concepts such as the junior share or the cash flow buffer, which differ from the classic concept of the buyback guarantee.
+What is particularly striking about Income is its marketing as the supposedly “safest” P2P platform for investing in loans.
+The reason for this are newly conceived and innovative security measures such as the Junior Share or the Cash Flow Buffer, which differ from the classic concept of the buyback guarantee.

 The Origin Story